HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-Let’s take a look at the properties out of the manifest file and how much are they being used this year.

 * lang: 23.83% of desktop and 23.05% of manifests are using the lang tag to specify the primary language for the value of the manifest’s localizable members.
-* display: Standalone mode is generally the display mode used in PWA manifest.
-Almost three fourths of websites define this display mode which is one of the default modes that is required for an app to be installable.
+* display: “Standalone” mode is the most common display mode, used by  almost 3/4 of websites that define a display mode.
+It’s also  one of the display modes that enables an app to be installable.

 {{ figure_markup(
   image="display_values.png",